LukeYasu/c0824-code-solutions/css-pseudo-classes/css-psuedo-classes-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is a pseudo-class?
+  they allow you to apply styles to HTML elements based on their state or position relative to the other elements

-- What are CSS pseudo-classes useful for?
+- What are CSS pseudo-classes useful for? they are a great tool to use when styling your page as it can add more dynamic and interactive styling

 ## Notes